Vishnupriya-Anupindi/vishnupriya-anupindi.github.io/src/index.md

 <img class="mx-auto max-w-[12em]" src="Vishnu_dp.jpg">
 </div>

-My current research interest includes problems in information-based complexity.
+My current research interest includes problems in information-based complexity, digital nets and sequences and its relation to coding theory.

 I am also interested in problems in number theory motivated by cryptography, in particular I am interested in:
 - Pseudorandom sequences from hyperelliptic curves